What's it all about?

 Tram: A tram runs from Wimbledon all the way to Beckenham Junction, stopping at Croydon and Mitcham Junction passing a multitude of other stops along the way.

 Wimbledon boasts a selection of schools, from nursery and primary onwards, with a range of state secondary, sixth form colleges and an academy that specialises in performing arts and sciences.
+There's an abundance of highly sought-after primary schools, including Holy Trinity located in South Park Gardens, Pelham Primary just off the Broadway, as well as Wimbledon Chase and Dundonald primary schools close to Dundonald Park.
 There are an above average number of independent schools here, including the Norwegian School and the highly regarded King’s College School, which serves boys from seven to 18 and offers a co ed sixth form.
 Wimbledon High School is an option for both primary and secondary age girls.

 Please see our schools tab for more information on schools in this area.